HumaniSELab/DroidRA/README.md

 ##### Step 1: add iccta-2019-11-12.jar to your laptop
 mvn install:install-file -Dfile=~/DroidRA/res/iccta-2019-11-12.jar -DgroupId=au.monash.edu -DartifactId=iccta -Dversion=2019-11-12 -Dpackaging=jar

+##### Step 2: build package：
+mvn clean install

-##### Step 2: example of running DroidRA(4 parameters):
+##### Step 3: example of running DroidRA(4 parameters):
-* If you want to run DroidRA with prunning analysis, then you should set 4 parameters as inputs.
+* If you want to run DroidRA with prunning analysis, then you should set 4 parameters as inputs： ~/lastest_version.apk ~/android-platforms/android-17/android.jar true
-~/lastest_version.apk
-~/android-platforms/android-17/android.jar
-true
 ~/last_version.apk

-* If you want to run DroidRA without prunning analysis, then you should set 3 parameters as inputs.
+* If you want to run DroidRA without prunning analysis, then you should set 3 parameters as inputs： ~/lastest_version.apk ~/android-platforms/android-17/android.jar false
-~/lastest_version.apk
-~/android-platforms/android-17/android.jar
-false